Choose a country or region to view specific content for your location :

 In 2010 TAG Heuer released a second version of the Formula 1 watch.
 Key elements of the updateddesign included oversized Arabic numerals for the hours 3-6-9-12, along with luminous dots for the remaining hours.
 The new watches came in a variety of color choices, including khaki and orange.

 In 2012, TAG Heuer launched a revamped Formula 1 collection.
 While the case shape remained the same, the range settled on a 42 mm case for both watch and chronograph models and the more elaborate designs were dropped.
 In their place were polished edges, improved quality and a more mature feel.
+For the first time, the series 5 Formula 1 also introduced a series of automatic movements, using the Calibre 16.
+While still based in the traditional Formula 1 case, the use of mechanical movements took the Formula 1 series into a different sector of the market.

 The 2015 Formula 1 models represented perhaps the most significant changes in the collection’s almost 30 year history.
 In place of the case design that had been used and evolved since the introduction of the Formula 1 collection in 1986, TAG Heuer incorporated an entirely new style of case.
 This new case for the Formula 1 incorporated the style of the Autavia chronograph from the 1970s, a fitting tribute to the brand’s close connection to racing over the decades.